puar-playground/AsMac/README.md

 # AsMac
 This is the multiprocessing implementation of AsMac, a machine learning framework designed for pairwise comparison of [ribosomal RNA](https://en.wikipedia.org/wiki/Ribosomal_RNA) sequences.
-The instruction is for Linux/MacOS.<br />
+The following instruction is for Linux/MacOS.<br />

 ## 1. Installation
 If a python environment for `Python 3.7` or later version has not been set up yet, please follow these steps to create a virtual environment.<br />